themesberg/flowbite/content/components/chat-bubble.md

 ---
 layout: home
 title: Tailwind CSS Chat Bubble - Flowbite
-description: Use the chat bubble component to show chat messages in your web application including voice notes, images, and other attachments based on multiple styles and variations
+description: Use the chat bubble component to show chat messages in your web application including voice notes, images, galleries and other attachments based on multiple styles and variations
 group: components
 toc: true